This presentation skills course for virtual presenters will:

 At one point or another, anyone who has presented virtually has probably experienced the sound of silence.
 When it happened, chances are Simon and Garfunkel didn’t start playing, nor did the darkness seem like much of an old friend.
 In fact, it may have been downright terrifying.
 This presentation skills course targets people who routinely run conference calls or web-based meetings.
 The program offers tips and tricks for engaging participants and encouraging interaction.

-Note: For virtual presentation skills training taught virtually, please see our virtual classroom offerings.
+Note: For virtual presentation skills training taught in an online instructor-led format, please see our web-based virtual presentation skills course.

 At this program’s conclusion, participants should be able to: